 - Recognize that this may be a difficult, or at least, very significant decision for your student.
 Try to be as supportive during this decision making time as possible.

-- Help your student try to determine whether the problem is truly with the institution, or whether it is something that he may be able to address without changing schools.
+- Help your student try to determine whether the problem is truly with the institution, or whether it is something that they may be able to address without changing schools.
 Might a change of living situation, study habits, social circles help?
 Are there advising or support services available that might make a difference?
-Is a new school going to be the answer, or will the student take the problem with him?
+Is a new school going to be the answer, or will the student take the problem with them?
 A change of school may be the best course of action, but it is possible that some other type of change may be what is needed.

 The transfer process